AllenNeuralDynamics/aind-file-standards/file_formats/fip.md

 * `DataR`: data for red channel
 * `DataIso`: data for isosbestic channel

-#### BIN files

-These are movies that document the fiber implants during the recording.
-During data acquisition, operators place circular ROIs over the videos.
-The photometry readouts above are integrated signal inside these ROIs.

-* 200x200 pixels
-* 16bit depth
-* 20Hz (effective sampling frequency per channel)
-* column major

-These files are optional and may be removed once QC is complete.
-Quality Control consists of verifying that ROIs were placed in the correct location, and not, for example, shifted with respect to the visual display on the rig due to e.g. physical bumping of the hardware.

 #### Photometry Readout CSV files

 These files contain photometry readouts.
 Each row describes the average signal of pixels within each ROI for a single video frame.
 The values are computed online during data acquisition.
 The files have no headers.
 Each column is a timeseries, ordered as follows: